eigr/publications_and_talks/SUBMISSION.md

 - Introduce the concept of polyglot serverless
 - Handling state in Serverless FaaS
 - The Cloudstate Protocol based on gRPC
-- eigr/massa – a Cloudstate proxy implementation
+- eigr/massa – a Cloudstate proxy implementation in Elixir on the BEAM
 - Demo FaaS, Action Protocol

 Beside presenting the eigr project, we aim to invite others to explore the project and help us to build the